ZiyangJiao/FAST24_CVSS_FEMU/README.md

 ```
 The password is _Jzy1998!_

-Then we can connect into out lab machine:
+Then we can connect into our lab machine:
 ```bash
 ssh fast24ae@128.230.208.139
 ```